pairinteraction/pairinteraction/docs/publications/publications.rst

             url = {https://doi.org/10.1088/1361-6455/aa743a}
         }

-The pairinteraction software relies on quantum defects provided by the community.
-Please consider citing relevant publications for your atomic species alongside pairinteraction:
+The PairInteraction software relies on quantum defects provided by the community.
+Please consider citing relevant publications for your atomic species alongside PairInteraction:

 ======= ==================== ================ =========================================================================
 Element Model                Identifier       References